telerik/ajax-docs/controls/textbox/client-side-programming/overview.md

-## Changing the appearance style of RadInput controls on the client
+## Changing the appearance style of RadTextBox control on the client

-Because the **RadInput** controls have their own style mechanism, you can change some of the appearance styles so that they are preserved when the control state is changed (i.e. when it is focused, hovered etc.).
+Because the **RadTextBox** control has its own style mechanism, you can change some of the appearance styles so that they are preserved when the control state is changed (i.e. when it is focused, hovered etc.).
 Below is a sample of how to change the **EnabledStyle** of a **RadTextBox** instance using the **OnLoad** client-side event hander.

 ````ASPNET
 <script type="text/javascript">